 These Apple Cider Doughnuts are tender and have a fabulous apple flavor!
 Not only does the doughnut have applesauce, but it also has boiled cider to pack as much flavor as possible!
 The boiled cider is also used in the apple cider glaze on top.
 Yuuuum!

-I buy pre-bottled boiled cider from King Arthur Flour (link [here]).
-I enjoy the flavor and it’s convenient to have on-hand.
+I buy pre-bottled boiled cider from King Arthur Baking (link [here]).
+I enjoy the flavor and it's convenient to have on-hand.
 It also keeps in the refrigerator for a long time!
-If you prefer not to buy boiled cider, you could boil cider in a small saucepan down to a syrupy consistency.
+If you prefer not to buy boiled cider, you can boil cider in a small saucepan down to a syrupy consistency.
+For this recipe, I'd start with ½ cup of cider and reduce it to ¼ cup liquid.

 If you don't have a doughnut pan, you can always make these in a muffin tin, you'll just have to increase the bake time.